 Pre-approved expenses for transportation within three-hundred miles of the school district administrative office will be by automobile.
 If a school district vehicle is not available, the employee will be reimbursed mileage at the Internal Revenue Service standard mileage rate.
 Travel to/from home and work is never a reimbursable travel expense.
+Pre-approved expenses for transportation outside of three hundred miles of the school district administrative office may be by public carrier.
+Reimbursement for air travel will be at the tourist class fares.
+Should an employee choose to travel by automobile, reimbursement will be limited to the public carrier amount.
+Pre-approved expenses for transportation in a rental car is limited to the cost of a Class "C" rental car at a medium-priced agency unless the number of people traveling on behalf of the school district warrants a larger vehicle.].
 Travel costs for a spouse or anyone other than the district employee shall be a personal expense not reimbursed by the district.